How To Diagnose Bipolar Disorder Symptoms Using The DSM-5 Criteria

 Takeaway

 The DSM-5 criteria for bipolar I disorder and bipolar II disorder outline the symptoms required for diagnosis.
 Do not use this article as a guide for self-diagnosis.
-Instead, consider bringing a list of the symptoms you relate to at an appointment with your primary care doctor, psychiatrist, or therapist to discuss them in further detail.
+Instead, consider bringing a list of the symptoms that you think are related to your condition at an appointment with your primary care doctor, psychiatrist, or therapist to discuss them in further detail.
 If you think you may be living with a mental health condition, you’re not alone, and support is available.

 Find support for bipolar disorder symptoms